cylc/cylc-doc/src/tutorial/runtime/configuration-consolidation/index.rst

    In this code the ``script`` item and the ``API_KEY`` environment variable have been repeated for each task.
-This is bad practice as it makes the configuration lengthy and making changes can become difficult.
+This is bad practice as it makes the configuration lengthy and harder to maintain.

-   Likewise the graphing relating to the ``get_observations`` tasks is highly
+   Likewise the graph relating to the ``get_observations`` tasks is highly
    repetitive:

 .. ifslides::